How To Get Rid Of Rats and Mice In Your House Naturally

 Many times in older homes, poorly maintained pipelines will oftentimes provide enough space for rats to enter the home.
 Locate the water shut off valve and look for evidence of these cracks or openings.
 These spaces can easily be filled with expanding foam.

 After you make sure that all entry points to the inside of your home are sealed shut, there’s one last thing you can do as a DIY rat repellent.
 Be sure to not leave any food lying around.
 Keep the area under your sink clean and free of food, or any other area you might keep your garbage.
 Keep your pantry clean.
 Do not let any food stay on the ground or spilled inside a drawer.

-A rat infestation does not mean you have a dirty home.
-Rats need shelter and they need food.
-We have both.
-And to them, its an open invitation to move in.
+A rodent infestation does not mean you have a dirty home.
+Mice and rates need shelter and they need food, and we happen to have both inside our homes.
+And to the rodents, its an open invitation to move in.